 How does this type of healing relate to NVC?
 NVC is about creating as much connection as possible, starting with ourselves.
 The specific use of language - Observations, Feelings, Needs, and Requests - is one part of NVC, but the NVC use of language likely won't gain you the connection you desire if your nervous system is in Fight/Flight/Freeze or Faint/Collapse.
 From those two pathways of the nervous system, you'll likely either argue in NVC or you'll dissociate or numb and speak a disembodied version of NVC language if you can speak much at all.
 The deeper we go into our inner healing, the more connected we become to the physical, emotional, psychological and spiritual aspects of ourselves.
 I see all effective inner healing work, whatever the modality, contributing to the Self-Connection part of NVC, even if the modality doesn’t have any of the specific tools or concepts of NVC.
 If the healing work helps you integrate wounds from your past and/or helps you better regulate your nervous system, it will help you better connect with others, whether or not you use the NVC language model.
 The more integrated and regulated your nervous system is the more capacity you have for keeping healthy boundaries and sharing vulnerably, for empathy and resonance, and for working through the challenges that arise.

 When I started practicing NVC, I didn’t understand inner healing work as I do now and focussed mostly on the NVC use of language.
 The language certainly helped, but I needed to go deeper in myself, much deeper, to heal the things that were keeping me from the connection I longed for (but was also afraid of).
 Thirteen years into my NVC practice has brought me to an immense appreciation for the beauty and difficulty of deep inner healing work.
-Through the Somatic Processes, Depth Empathy, Family Constellations, Sweat Lodges, Plant medicine, and more with which I do my healing, I’ve come to see that inner healing is an ever-deepening and expanding journey that cycles through dark and light, that requires courage and humility, and that gives us back more and more connection to the truth of who we are.
+Through the Somatic Processes, Depth Empathy, Family Constellations, Sweat Lodges, Plant medicine, and more with which I do my healing, I’ve come to see that inner healing is an ever-deepening and expanding journey that cycles through dark and light, that requires courage and humility, and that takes us closer and closer to the truth of who we are.

 A significant part of the truth of who I am comes through me via my creative expression: my music, articles, videos, photography, and interviews.
 You can find all of that on my Patreon page, www.patreon.com/thegoldenrepair.
 As an artist (and as a counselor and workshop facilitator) my mission is to inspire people to deepen their commitment to their and to their healing work and to their deepest callings.
 Through much of my art, I tell the story of how consistent, skillfully-supported healing work is a potent source of energy, creativity, power, and beauty.
 I paint a path to the gold buried in the pain and to the brightest of lights that are waiting in the darkest of places.